Will Marshawn Lynch return to the Seahawks again? Here’s what Pete Carroll and John Schneider say.

 “I don’t think there is any ceiling we should put on their ability to get together,” Carroll said.
 “I’m really excited about that.”

-As he is about the entire tight end corps.
+As he is about the entire tight-end corps.

 Olsen’s signing gives Seattle another option if Will Dissly has any setbacks in his recovery from an Achilles injury.
 But both Carroll and Schneider confirmed they expect Dissly to be ready when the regular season begins.